 There are many other places like Matheran, Kolad which is known for river rafting especially in July, Harishareshwar in Raigad, Shrivardhan in Raigad, Lohagad in Pune, Nashik, etc. that are great places to go to in monsoon time.
 You have to also visit the dams that flow with full force during the monsoon times.
 Maharashtra is the land full of beauty, opportunities, and life.
 The above-listed places are sure to be some of the unexplored places and you can find them to have the right mix of appeal and surprise element.
 So, what are you waiting for?
 Pack your bags and head to Maharashtra for a crazy weekend getaway.
 Make sure that you carry your camera and explore all these places to visit in Maharashtra in July.

-A. There are quite a lot of places to visit in monsoon season and they are Tapola, Bhimashankar, Malshej Ghat, Lonavala, Khandala, Kolad, Kalsubai, and Jawhar.
+There are quite a lot of places to visit during the monsoon season and they are Tapola, Bhimashankar, Malshej Ghat, Lonavala, Khandala, Kolad, Kalsubai, and Jawhar.

-A. There are many beautiful places to see in Maharashtra and the places you need to visit at least once are Panchgani, Malshej Ghat, Kamshet, Alibaug, Dapoli, Diveagar, Kaas Plateau and Lonar Crater lake.
+There are many refreshing places in Maharashtra such as Panchgani, Malshej Ghat, Kamshet, Alibaug, Dapoli, Diveagar, Kaas Plateau and Lonar Crater lake.